ArthurHydr/ArthurHydr/README.md

 ## ♠️ Arthur Ottoni Ribeiro ♦️

 ### Welcome to my github!
-Here I put my projects so that anyone can look, study, improve and etc.
----
-## I'm Arthur Ottoni

-* I study cybersecurity and work with bug bounty for hackerone
-* The languages I use most are: Python, Ruby, C and Javascript
+Here I always try to bring projects that can help or facilitate the learning of my students on youtube and so that I can learn together with you!
 <div style="display: inline_block; flex-direction: row">
   <a href="https://github.com/ArthurHydr">
   <img align="center" alt="Arthur-Python" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/python/python-original.svg">